yuuaki1/Pisces-chip/README.md

 - **Sprites:** Drawn using XOR; collisions set VF = 1.

 **Important Bug:**
 In some games like Pong, when VF (the carry/flag register) is updated during arithmetic or shifts, it can **incorrectly change the score** if it goes above 10.
-I don't know why it does this, this is a "passion" project made purely on caffeine and regrets at 11pm.
+I don't know why it does this, this is a "passion" project made purely on caffeine and regrets late at night.

 ---